-Endive, Arugula and Orange Salad
+Endive, Arugula, and Orange Salad

 This post may contain affiliate links.
 Please read our disclosure policy.

-Arugula has a spicy bite to it, which I love, and which my kids actually love.
-Go figure.
-Buy baby arugula for this salad, which has a slightly more consistent and milder peppery flavor.
+- Baby arugula – Buy baby arugula for this salad, which has a slightly more consistent and milder peppery flavor.

 If you only can find mature arugula, chop them coarsely, and give the leaves a taste – if they are super peppery you may want to use a bit less, and either increase the amount of endive, or add a bit of slivered romaine lettuce to make up the difference, and balance out the strong flavor of the arugula leaves.